top of page

 • “This isn’t quite the right fit, but I’d be interested in roles that look like [describe ideal job].”

-🔹 Respect Their Time – If you’ve gone through multiple interview rounds and decide to withdraw, let the recruiter know.
+If you’ve gone through multiple interview rounds and decide to withdraw, let the recruiter know.
 Ghosting after an interview?
 Not a great look.
-And you are only hurting your professional brand.
+Ghosting reflects poorly on your professional brand, with both the recruiter and the company involved.

 What If You’re Actively Job Searching?